|DATE:||October 11, 2012|

 In order to ensure that USDA Foods are distributed to SFAs in the most efficient and cost-effective manner, the SDA must take the following actions:

-Direct shipments.
 The SDA must arrange for direct shipments of USDA Foods to SFAs to the extent practical, as direct shipments are generally more efficient and cost-effective for SFAs.

-Split shipments.
 In arranging for direct shipments, the SDA must provide for split shipments between SFAs if individual SFA orders do not constitute a full truckload.
 As indicated in 7 CFR 250.58(a), the SDA may not prohibit the use of split shipments in determining the cost-effectiveness of distribution of USDA Foods.
 Split shipments should be coordinated with another SDA, as feasible, if they cannot be arranged between two or more SFAs within the state.
 As many as three delivery stops can be made on each split shipment.
 As a general guideline, the minimum split drop-off is 1/4 truck.

-Collective receipt and storage.
 SFAs often perform activities collectively (such as in a school co-op or consortium), in the interest of efficiency and economy.
 Such activities may include ordering, receipting for shipments, and storage of USDA Foods.
 The SDA should, to the extent feasible, facilitate the performance of activities relating to USDA Foods by two or more SFAs in a collective manner.
 This may be especially helpful to small SFAs, including charter schools or residential child care institutions, which may have limited storage capacity, or may lack kitchens for meal preparation.
 Further information on SFA performance of USDA Foods activities as a collective unit may be found in Policy Memorandum FD-067.

 USDA Foods and the Nutrition Standards in NSLP